NukeBase

 const { set, get, update, remove, query, getSub, querySub,

-getSubChanged, querySubChanged, wsFunction, setFile,
+getSubChanged, querySubChanged, callableFunction,

 console.log("Connected and ready to use NukeBase");